-The UN Population Fund (UNFPA) was established in 1973 to assume a leading role within the UN system in promoting population programmes.
+The UN Population Fund (UNFPA) started operations in 1969 to assume a leading role within the UN system in promoting population programmes, based on the human right of individuals and couples to freely determine the size of their families.
 At the International Conference on Population and Development (Cairo, 1994), its mandate was fleshed out in greater detail, to give more emphasis to the gender and human rights dimensions of population issues, and UNFPA was given the lead role in helping countries carry out the Conference’s Programme of Action.

 Subsequent international agreements –– including the UN General Assembly’s five-year review of implementation of the IPCD Programme of Action (ICPD+5), the Millennium Summit (2000) and the World Summit (2005) –– linked UNFPA’s mandate with specific, time-bound goals, and gave greater emphasis to the Fund’s role in HIV prevention and poverty reduction.
 The three key areas of the UNFPA mandate are reproductive health, gender equality, and population and development.

 World Population Day is observed annually on 11 July.
 It marks the date, in 1987, when the world’s population hit the 5 billion mark.